SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## C++

-- [socketsupply/socket](https://github.com/socketsupply/socket) - Create native Desktop and Mobile Apps for any OS with HTML, CSS, and JavaScript.
-Bring your favorite Frontend Framework!
-Written from the ground up to be small and maintainable.
 - [fails-components/webtransport](https://github.com/fails-components/webtransport) - Http/3 webtransport support for node
 - [exaloop/codon](https://github.com/exaloop/codon) - A high-performance, zero-overhead, extensible Python compiler using LLVM
 - [dragonflydb/dragonfly](https://github.com/dragonflydb/dragonfly) - A modern replacement for Redis and Memcached